-The Asset and Liability Committee (ALCO) of the Bank has a formal schedule of matters reserved to it and meets monthly.
+The Asset and Liability Committee (ALCO) of the Bank has a formal schedule of matters reserved to it and holds its meetings not less than 10 times each year.
 It is responsible for the overall balance sheet strategy, funding and capital management, acquisition and divestment policy, and consideration of significant financing matters.
 It monitors the exposure to key business risks and reviews the strategic direction of the Bank and the impact of these risks on the balance sheet.